vonglan/realearn-sy-presets/README.md

 - chipsynth OPS7 (new 2022/05)

 Important Restriction:
-The presets were developed and tested with the VSTi version of these softsynths.
-With VST3i and AUi, problems can occur.
-(In some cases the parameter numbers differ between AUi and VSTi.
-There are also sometimes differences between VSTi and AUi for the behavior regarding parameters with discrete values.)
+The presets were developed and tested with the VSTi version of these softsynths (exception: TAL J-8 was created with the VST3i version).
+With the other versions (e.g. VST3i and AUi), usually problems occur.
+Usually, the parameter numbers differ between AUi, VSTi and VST3i.
+There are also sometimes differences for the behavior regarding parameters with discrete values.

 # Requirements and How To